BLavery/STM32F030F4P6-Arduino/README.md

 <img align="right" src="STM32F030-Dev-Brd.jpg">Nov 2018.
 This is an interim project
 for getting the "Minimal" or "Demo" board STM32F030F4P6 up and running on Arduino IDE.
-I expect that the STM32duino project should shortly release support for this chip, in which case then use the official version, of course.
+I expect that the STM32duino project may shortly release support for this chip, in which case then use the official version, of course.
 Pin numbering might not be identical on the official version.